AMC ManagementAMC Management Software India

 Letting technicians close jobs outside the system

-If technicians send closure updates only on WhatsApp, the office loses service history.
-The software should capture closure notes, photos, and parts inside the job card.
+Letting technicians close AMC jobs outside the system destroys service history.
+If technicians send closure updates only on WhatsApp, the office loses proof, notes, parts usage, and customer context.
+The software should capture closure notes, photos, parts, customer approval, and next recommendation inside the job card.
+That record is what protects billing, renewal, and customer support later.
+The job card becomes evidence for the next conversation.

 Ignoring payment follow-up